current/Recent Focus Areas

 Schools and Communities First

-Schools and Communities First is a ballot measure that will bring up to $13 Billion a year for schools and community services by requiring business and corporate interests to pay taxes on the fair market value of their property.
+Prop 15--Schools and Communities First--is a ballot measure that will bring up to $13 Billion a year for schools and community services by requiring business and corporate interests to pay taxes on the fair market value of their property.
 Equity Allies has been working with a coalition of community partners to support the OUSD parent community in mobilizing at scale in support of Schools and Communities First.

 Equity Allies supports the Oakland Youth Vote Coalition's efforts to allow youth 16 to 17 vote in school board elections.
-We need OUSD voters to get in contact with their City Council members and school board members to express their support.
+We worked as part of the Oakland Youth Vote Coalition to help get the measure on the Nov.
+2020 Ballot and will be part of fall GOTV efforts in support of the campaign.

 OUSD Budget 2018-19